Getting to Shark Bay

 Can 2WD vehicles visit all of Shark Bay’s tourist sites?

 Denham, Monkey Mia and places along the World Heritage Drive including the stromatolites at Hamelin Pool, Shell Beach, Little Lagoon and Eagle Bluff are all 2WD accessible.
 You can also visit the Peron Homestead in Francois Peron National Park along an unsealed road with care.
 Access further north into the park is by 4WD only, as are Steep Point and Dirk Hartog Island.
-See the Shark Bay World Heritage brochure (download 3.2MB) for more details.
+Visit our suggested itinerary page for more info.

 Can caravans visit most areas in Shark Bay?